 He prefers to ride earlier in the day, bundling up all his classes together, though has been known to occasionally fit in a ride before dinner.
 His favorite instructors are Tunde Oyneyin, Kendall Toole, Robin Arzon, and Olivia Amato.

-My favorite cycle instructors are Denis Morton, Tunde Oyneyin, and Hannah Frankson.
-For meditation, my two favorites are Chelsea Jackson Roberts and Ross Rayburn.
-For strength, I have no real preference and just do whatever my family members want to do.
+My favorite cycle instructors are Denis Morton, Tunde Oyneyin, Christine D'Ercole, and Hannah Frankson.
+For meditation, my favorite is Chelsea Jackson Roberts.
+For strength, it's Adrian Williams, Jess Sims, and Matty Maggiacomo.

 My daughter finds riding the Peloton bike “boring” but still rides it on occasion when the weather makes it hard to go outside, preferring either the scenic rides or the “just ride” while listening to music on her iPad.
 She does enjoy the strength classes and does a few each week with us using 1lb weights.
 She loves Cody Rigsby and Jess Sims.
 She also has done the guided meditations from Peloton with me and likes the Zen in Ten especially with Anna Greenberg.